xCephandrius/PPro-Compare-Tool-/README.md

 Nate's ProcessPro Compare Tool

-This Python application provides a graphical interface to compare user permissions across different companies, highlighting differences and similarities.
+This Python application provides a graphical interface to compare user permissions across different companies, highlighting differences.
 Built using Tkinter, it allows for loading permission logs, parsing user and permission data, and displaying a side-by-side comparison to easily identify discrepancies.

 Features
 Load Permission Logs: Users can load permission logs for two different users to compare their access rights.